-Medicaid Functional Eligibility Instrument (2014)
+Medicaid Functional Eligibility Instrument (2014 - Current)

 The Kansas Department for Aging and Disability Services (KDADS) has contracted with CRADO to develop a Medicaid Functional Eligibility Instrument (MFEI).
 The MFEI will be used to determine eligibility and support needs for Medicaid Long-Term Services and Supports (LTSS) for customers who have physical disabilities (PD), traumatic brain injury (TBI), or who are frail elders (FE).
 The nursing home population will also be included.
 CRADO is partnering with Research and Training Center on Independent Living (RTC/IL) and staff from the University of Kansas Medical Center (KUMC) to complete this project.